 What You Need to Succeed

-Whether you live in a small apartment or have access to a yard, you’ll need a container to collect food scraps throughout the week.
+Yes, you can start a compost in an apartment.
+Whether you live in a small studio or have access to a yard, you’ll need a container to collect food scraps throughout the week.
 Once it’s full, Martinez recommends transferring your scraps to the freezer for a few days to speed up the decomposition process.
+Storing your compost in a small bin or reusable bag in the freezer is also great for apartments to reduce unwanted smells.

 These nitrogen-rich food scraps are your “green” materials — coffee grounds (and filters), eggshells, vegetable trimmings, onion skins, flowers, etc. Do not compost meats, fats, dairy products or oils — they tend to rot, rather than decompose, and can attract rodents and bugs.